 Unfortunately, because our premium archive was created, and is maintained for us, by a third party, there is a charge every time it is accessed.

-To unsubscribe from one of our newsletters, click this link and follow the instructions.
+To unsubscribe from one of our newsletters, click this link and enter the email address you are subscribed with in the Newsletters section.
+This will take you to a page where you can update your subscription, unsubscribe, or change your email address.
 You may also follow the instructions at the bottom of each newsletter.

 Visit our subscriber help page.

-To reach customer service directly, or to cancel your subscription, please send an e-mail to:
+If you want to reach customer service directly, or to cancel your subscription, please send an e-mail, call, or write.

 To order back issues, please send $7.50 per issue to: